Talysh people: In Qajar Iran

 Following the death of Fath-Ali Khan in 1789, Mir-Mostafa was able to rule more autonomously.
 However, a new threat soon emerged.
 Since the death of Karim Khan in 1779, Agha Mohammad Khan Qajar of the Qajar dynasty was attempting to reestablish the Iranian empire under his own rule.
 He issued threatening letters to the khans who had established connections with Russia in an effort to reestablish Iranian dominance over the border districts.
 In 1791, Agha Mohammad Khan plundered Talish, but did not succeed in subjugating it.

 Agha Mohammad Khan was prepared to reinstate Iranian rule in the southeastern Caucasus by the summer of 1795.
 His 60,000 soldiers, which was primarily made up of cavalry, advanced into the area in the summer of that year.
 The first few months were spent by Agha Mohammad Khan winning the Muslim rulers' compliance.
 Mir-Mostafa and two other khans (Ibrahim Khalil Khan of Karabakh and Mohammad Khan Qajar of Erivan) entered into correspondence with the Russians, who gave them hope that they could defeat the Iranian forces.
 Heraclius also contacted the Russians, asking them for assistance against the impending invasion.
 Agha Mohammad Khan first directed his attention towards Talish; 10,000 soldiers led by Mostafa Khan Qajar was sent to Talish, which quickly submitted.

 Modern period

 In the Russian Empire

 Russia more or less openly pursued a policy to free their newly conquered land from Iran's influence.
 By doing this, the Russian government helped to create and spread a new Turkic identity that, in contrast to the previous one, was founded on secular principles, particularly the shared language.
 As a result, many Iranian-speaking residents of the future Azerbaijan Republic at the time either started hiding their Iranian ancestry or underwent progressive assimilation.
+The Tats and Kurds underwent these integration processes particularly quickly.

 In the 19th century, there was a migration of Talyshis towards the north of modern Republic of Azerbaijan in search of work in the oil industry and fisheries.
 As a result, several Talysh-speaking settlements have been continued to exist since that time on the Absheron Peninsula, in particular in Baku, as well as a significant Talysh community in Sumgait.